 How to Visit Erice, Sicily

-To get to the medieval old town of Erice, you’ll have to make your way to the western Sicilian city of Trapani.
+To get to the medieval old town of Erice, you’ll have to make your way to the Sicilian city of Trapani.
 From there, there are a few different options to journey up the mountain.

 We recommend to rent a car in Sicily through Sunny Cars with free cancellation and insurance included.
 Book your rental car here.